alchimya/DoYouREST/README.md

 2) <b>Database Configuration</b>
 <br/>
-Within the scripts folder of this package, you can find the DoYouRest.sql file, tha allow to create a test database.
+Within the scripts folder of this package, you can find the <b>DoYouRest.sql</b> file, that allows to create a test database.
-I f you will setup the doyourest database into your MySql environment, you will be able to use the test api included into the api-sequelize-test,js module.
+If you will setup the <b>doyourest</b> database into your MySql environment, you will be able to use the test api included into the api-sequelize-test,js module (<b>/sequelize/customers</b> and <b>/sequelize/customers/id</b>).

 <br/>Use this configuration to setup the MySql settings.
 <br/>You can find these information under the object database as follow: